 “All great souls are true to their vision.
 Everything brought forth was first a vision, a seed idea planted in the soul, then allowed to expand and come forth.
 These souls never allow the unbelief of others to influence them.
 They are willing to sacrifice for their vision, they are true to it, they believe in it, and it is to them as they believe.” ~ LTMFE, Vol 1

 In one light, it may be clear right from the get-go that this is your mission, this is what you’re building toward, and this is the ultimate end.
 You face resistance at every turn, criticism, setbacks, and fail or suffer defeat repeatedly.
-But, you prevail—or, die trying.
+But, you prevail—or, you die trying.

 In the other, which is my story (though I’ve tried to be the former), you have a general sense and intuition about your truest aspirations.
 You want to be of service, but it isn’t exactly clear as to how.
-You try many different outlets for creativity, find deep fulfilment in sporadic successes, yet remain open, curious, learning and honing in on the vision throughout your life.
+You try many outlets for creativity, finding deep fulfilment in sporadic successes, yet remain open, curious, learning and honing in on the vision throughout your life.
 You are frequently wrestling with obtaining some semblance of normalcy and stability in life, yet for the most part, it never quite clicks.
 You have vast stores of creative power, and it often gets you in trouble emotionally.

-It’s a struggle with a thousand cuts, bumps, and bruises.
-One would expect that after so many so-called bad, wrong, half-hearted, and soft choices (and the ensuing drama, trauma, and recovery), one would get to be hardened, resolved, and calloused enough to finally stand up for their truth.
+It’s a struggle with a thousand cuts, bumps and bruises.
+One would expect that after so many so-called bad, wrong, half-hearted and soft choices (and the ensuing drama, trauma and recovery), one would get to be hardened, resolved, and calloused enough to finally stand up for their truth.

 But, that’s not it at all.
-Once the traumas are addressed, the strength of the vision claims its rightful place, front and center; we become more of who we’ve always intended to be.
+Once the traumas are addressed, the strength of the vision claims its rightful place, front and center; we become more of who it is we’ve always intended to be.

 It’s the classic “late bloomer” concept, by our society’s definitions.
-It is also the approach derived of a feminine energy; patient, resilient, compassionate, and considerate.
+It is also the approach derived of a feminine energy; patient, resilient, compassionate and considerate.
 The other certainly embodies our typical bent towards the masculine; pushing, producing, overcoming, achieving, controlling, and getting shit done.